Richard Threlfall: Professorship

 In 1886 Threlfall was appointed professor of physics at the University of Sydney and founded the school.
 He had no building and little apparatus when he began his work, but in 1888 a physical laboratory was completed and the necessary appliances were purchased.
 He carried out his duties with energy and also found time for research.
 An early invention was the rocking microtome, an instrument which proved to be of great value in biological study.
 Another was a quartz thread balance which enabled him to obtain great accuracy in his comparison of values for gravity at different places.

+After the discovery new waves by Heinrich Hertz, Threlfall suggested in a 1890 oral discussion that "Signaling, for instance, might be accomplished secretly by means of a sort of electric ray flasher", thus predicting yet-uninvented radio communications.

 In 1896 he was president of a royal commission on the carriage of coal in ships.
 He obtained leave of absence in 1898 to inquire into methods of teaching electrical subjects in Europe, but on his return resigned his chair as from 31 December 1898, as circumstances had made it necessary that he should live in England.

 Consulting engineer

 Threlfall now became a consulting engineer and established a high reputation as an electro-chemist, combining chemical insight with the aptitude of an engineer.
 He joined the firm of Albright and Wilson, large producers of phosphorus, at Oldbury, and continued his connection until the time of his death.
 His experience in this direction was to prove of the greatest service to his country during the 1914–18 war, particularly in connexion with smoke screens and tracer bullets.
+In July 1915 he invented the 'Threlfallite' hand grenade, consisting of a cylindrical tin containing white phosphorus, paraffin, oil and petrol.
+Originally designed as an incendiary device to destroy long grass in front of the trenches that gave cover to enemy raiding parties, it also had a useful smoke-producing effect and was used at the Battle of Loos.
 In 1915 he was on the Board of Invention and Research, in 1916 he joined the advisory council for scientific and industrial research and also the munitions inventions board.
 In 1917 he became a member of the chemical warfare committee, and in 1918 he joined the food preservation board.
 An organization which carried on its work after the war, the fuel research board was joined by him in 1917 and he became its chairman in 1923.

 Though his main work was in industrial chemistry he kept up his interest in pure science, and was a frequent attendant at meetings of the Royal Society of London.